 MOFGA offers participants in the JP Program a 2-year package of support, including:

 - Mentorship.
 As a MOFGA Journeyperson you will choose a mentor, who will be paid by MOFGA for their role as your mentor.
 You will also be assigned a mentor from MOFGA's Agricultural Services staff.

 - Free access to MOFGA resources.
 This includes technical advice from our Agricultural Services staff, business planning help, free admission to MOFGA-sponsored events, workshops, and conferences, access to MOFGA's farmer network, and farm visits from MOFGA staff and advisors.

 - An educational stipend of $500 per year, which can be spent on classes, workshops, or conferences related to farming, or books, videos, computer programs, etc., that are educational in nature.

-- Access to the Farm Beginnings whole-farm and business-planning curriculum
+- $600 stipend towards the Farm Beginnings whole-farm and business-planning course.

 - Discount with Johnny's Selected Seeds

 - Access to the Shared Use Farm Equipment pool